Thive-N/.BF-Compiler/README.md

 # .BF-Compiler
-a compiler for the esoteric programming language brainfuck
+a compiler with a GUI for the esoteric programming language brainfuck